sandyknight/yll-substance-use/README.md

   # Return the final aggregated dataset
   return(alcohol_deaths)
 }
 ```

 ## Calculating years of life lost (YLL)

-The functions in this section use the previously defined functions to produce the final YLL outputs when called.
-They do not take any arguments.

-### Crude YLL

-This function calculates the "crude" years of life lost.
+This function calculates the “crude” years of life lost.

 The crude expected years of life lost is: